-In this case intermittent fasting can be a very effective way to reduce insulin levels and help both reverse leptin resistance and lead to weight loss.
+In this case, intermittent fasting can be a very effective way to reduce insulin levels and help reverse leptin resistance and lead to weight loss.

 Take for instance this graph:

-You can see in the data above that low carb diets are not sufficient to adequately lower glucose levels by themselves.
+You can see in the data above that low-carb diets (5) are not sufficient to adequately lower glucose levels by themselves.

-It's only with the addition of intermittent fasting that glucose levels drop to the point that hormone sensitive lipase can be activated leading to significant weight loss.
+It’s only with the addition of intermittent fasting that glucose levels drop to the point that hormone-sensitive lipase (6) can be activated leading to significant weight loss.